OPEnSLab-OSU/WeatherChimes/README.md

 * Navigate to 127.0.0.1:1880.
 You can do this by running "http://localhost:1880/" on a browser.
 This allows you to interface with the Node-RED “flows”.

 ### Modifying the Node-RED flow
-* The flow should intially look like this
+* The flow should intially look like this:

 ![flow](https://github.com/OPEnSLab-OSU/WeatherChimes/blob/main/Pictures/Node-RED_Flow.png?raw=true)

 * The node farthest to the right is the Mongodb node.
 Click on that node and add your MongoDB cluster that you created earlier into the *Server* field

 ![server](https://github.com/OPEnSLab-OSU/WeatherChimes/blob/main/Pictures/Node-RED_server.png?raw=true)

 * Next, you need to specify what broker you want to connect to.
 Open the MQTT node (It looks like “+/+”).
 Click the pencil icon next to the Server field, this will allow us to add a new MQTT server.
 On the following page give it a name.
 Specify the server address and port (Figure 18) and then under security specify the username and password you use to authenticate with the broker.

 ![broker](https://github.com/OPEnSLab-OSU/WeatherChimes/blob/main/Pictures/Node-RED_broker.png?raw=true)